 - Software or tools you need them to have access to

-- Training course either needed for the role or as part of their development
+- Training courses needed either for the role or as part of their development

-- Your time – you’ll need to manage them, spend time with them and this has a cost
+- Your time – you’ll need to manage them, and spend time with them (and this has a cost!)

 - The hiring process itself, whether you do it yourself or get help with the process, hiring someone costs both time and money.